graphiti-api/graphiti/guides/upgrading.md

 at the end of the URL, they are now going to get a simple JSON response instead of JSONAPI.
 Avoid the responders gem if you don't want this.

-If you have a `def destroy(id)` in your Resource, that method now accepts the Model instance.

 You may want to move some persistence logic to [before_commit]({{site.github.url}}/guides/concepts/resources#side-effects).

 Resources now have [#base_scope]({{site.github.url}}/guides/concepts/resources#basescope).
 If you previously were using `default_filter` or passing in a custom scope in your controller, consider moving to `base_scope`: